h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-08-08-college-placements-india.md

 Lets rewind to July 2017.
 I had just finished an internship with Endurance International Group India(previously Directi Web Technologies) and I was supposed to head back to college for sitting for placements.
 I had a GPA of about 7.78 and was going to sit for first semester placements that means I was competing with those with mostly higher GPA than me.
 I had written the Google Code Jam APAC test and my rank was in the low hundreds, I believe 108 and was expecting an onsite round from Google.
 I had previously done a Google Summer of Code with Nmap and spent a summer doing web development for the Indian Redcross Society.

-I had a thesis offer from Singapore University of Technology of design.
+I had a thesis offer from Singapore University of Technology and Design.
 I was supposed to spend my last semester doing research in Singapore.
-I was a "practice school studnet" instead of a thesis student.
+I was a "practice school student" instead of a thesis student.
 So I had to get that changed.

 **Practice School**: At BITS you do two internships, Practice School 1(PS1) and Practice School 2(PS2).
 PS1 is after the second year and covers two months of summer holidays.
 Its a _paid internship_, a student pays